10 Years of Next Generation of Parks Events: Minneapolis Riverfront Design Competition, January 2011

 January 30, 2020 by Janette Law

-Not long after the first lecture series in the spring and summer of 2009, the Minneapolis Parks Foundation partnered with the Minneapolis Park and Recreation Board on the Minneapolis Riverfront Design Competition (MRDC).
+Beginning in fall 2010, the Minneapolis Parks Foundation partnered with the Minneapolis Park and Recreation Board on the Minneapolis Riverfront Design Competition (MRDC).
 The most ambitious Next Generation of Parks effort to date, the design competition – which was co-sponsored by the Walker Art Center and the University of Minnesota College of Design – sought to reimagine the Minneapolis Upper Riverfront, from the Stone Arch Bridge to the city’s northern limits.

 The finalist teams were led by Ken Smith Workshop (Brooklyn), Stoss Landscape and Urbanism (Boston), and Turenscape (Beijing), as well as TLS Landscape Architecture (Berkeley)/Kennedy and Violich Architecture.
 The latter won the MRDC on the strength of the RiverFirst concept, which addresses 21st-century challenges including ecological heritage, green economy, urban food systems, and mobility and transportation.